 This ensures secure processing on-premises, allowing companies to take necessary steps to ensure the safety and security of the data.
 Once integrated, companies can define specific safety rules to start monitoring.

-In the evolving realm of workplace technology, AI's integration necessitates careful ethical consideration.
-AI's impact on workplace safety and security extends beyond compliance to upholding organizational trust and integrity.
+AI's integration in workplace technology necessitates careful ethical considerations.
+Artificial intelligence in safety and security extends beyond compliance to upholding organizational trust and integrity.

-Ethical AI deployment spans critical issues such as bias, privacy, transparency, job displacement, and reskilling.
+Ethical AI applications span critical issues such as bias, privacy, transparency, job displacement, and reskilling.
 Addressing these challenges is crucial for responsibly leveraging AI's benefits and promoting a fair and secure workplace.

 One of the significant ethical concerns around AI is the potential for bias and discrimination.
 AI systems are only as unbiased as the data they are trained on, and if that data is biased, the AI system will be biased as well.